Version33/ableton-linux/TROUBLESHOOTING.md

 sh ~/Downloads/install-ableton-latest.run link enable --mode=session
 ```

-The command may ask for `sudo` when a supported firewall needs to allow UDP port 20808.
-Start Live, enable **Show Link Toggle**, and turn on Link in the control bar.
+The command may ask for `sudo` when a supported firewall needs to allow UDP
+port 20808.
+Start Live and enable **Show Link Toggle** and Link again.
+See
+[Ableton Link diagnostics](notes/ABLETON-WINE-LINK.md) if peers still do not
+appear.

 ## Audio latency remains high

+Lower the buffer size with **PipeASIO Settings** in your application menu
-Open **PipeASIO Settings**, lower the buffer size, save, then set Live's **Audio Device** to **None** and back to **PipeASIO**.
-Raise the buffer again if sound breaks up.
-Buffer size changes latency, not the CPU used by Live or plugins.
+(`pipeasio-settings` in a terminal), then set **Audio Device** in Live to
+**None** and back to **PipeASIO**.
+A lower value shortens the delay but gives
+Live less time to process audio.
+Raise it again if the sound breaks up.
+This
+setting does not reduce the CPU used by Live or plugins.

-Run the optional real-time setup once:
+Run the optional real-time audio setup once:

 ```bash
 ~/.local/share/ableton-wine/setup-realtime.sh
 ```

 The script changes system audio settings and asks for `sudo`.
-Log out and back in after it finishes.
-Running it again also removes the boot-time CPU setting used by early project releases.
+Log out and back
+in after it finishes.

-On Pop!_OS and other System76 computers, do not install `power-profiles-daemon` solely for this project.
-Its installation can remove the System76 power-management tools.
-Use the desktop power settings instead.
+On Pop!_OS and other System76 computers, do not install the
+`power-profiles-daemon` package.
+The package manager removes the System76
+power management tools to make room for it.
+Use the power settings in your
+desktop instead.

+If an older release left the CPU at full speed after reboot, run the script
+again.
+It removes the old setting.

 ## Display scaling is wrong

 Restart Live after moving it between monitors with different scale factors.
 Automatic detection is already the default.
-If scaling remains wrong at 125%, compare one explicit launch.
+If scaling remains wrong at 125%,
+compare one explicit launch.

 On GNOME, run: